microsoft/roman/README.md

 - Takktile fingertip sensors (NYI)

 The library is in active development and the APIs are still evolving.
-Some documentation is available in [src/roman/readme.md](src/roman/readme.md).
+Some documentation is available in [roman/readme.md](roman/readme.md).
-For usage, refer to src/examples/simple.py
+For usage, see the examples in the samples folder.

 # Installation